IuliaStoica/GardenProject/README.md

 ## How to run
   - Open a terminal window and navigate to the project folder
   - Run `npm install`, this will create the node_modules folder and install the needed packages specified in package.json.
   - Run `npm start` to run the project in development mode.
-This should open a browser tab with a boat and a cat picture on a blue background.
+This should open a browser tab with the home page.